Please contact the First Selectman's office for information and referrals at 860-928-0208 x336.

 Weather-related closing policy re: RSVP and the Veteran's Coffeehouse:

 - If the KCC (Killingly Community Center) is closed, the Veteran's Coffeehouse and RSVP office will not be open.
 This usually follows announcements that the Killingly Town Hall is closed.

 - The KCC does not automatically close if the Killingly schools are closed.
 Please listen to WINY Radio for announcements when there are school closings, municipal office closings, and delayed openings.

 - If there is to be a late opening, there will be an attempt to get WINY Radio to make an announcement regarding the Veteran's Coffeehouse and the RSVP office.
 To be certain you get the correct info, please listen to WINY Radio or follow the postings on TV.

-VA Claims Process: Below is some advice from other vets that have been successful navigating the VA claims process:
+VA Claims Process: Below is some advice from other vets that have been successful navigating the VA claims process.